esciencecenter-digital-skills/medical-image-processing/episodes/anonymization.md

     title2=fixed("Cleaned Mask")
 )
 ```
-Then we can further clean with a connection component analysis that throws out small floaters, and use the inverse as out final mask.
+Then we can further clean with a connected component analysis that throws out our small floaters, and use the inverse as out final mask.

 ```python